What to write about

 When considering the title, think of what would make you want to read it.
 Include all the relevant keywords to attract a reader's attention.

-We recommend including the following headings for the vast majority of tutorials and docs:
+We recommend including the following headings for the vast majority of tutorials:

 • Introduction